preetihemant/beautiful-jekyll/_posts/2017-10-31-Iris-unsuper.md

 kmeans.fit(features)
 predictions_kmeans = kmeans.predict(features)
 ```

-<p> Now that we have trained our model and used it predict classes, let us visualize the classification and compare it with the original classified data.
+<p> Now that we have trained our model and used it predict classes, let us visualize the classification and compare it with the original classified data.</p>

 ```python
 import numpy as np